Cookies Policy

 1. Introduction

-This Cookies Policy is to help members of the public and our members to understand how we use Cookies on our CILEX website, including the CILEX Foundation Portal linked to this website.
+This Cookies Policy is to help Members of the Public and our Members to understand how we use Cookies on our CILEX Website, including the CILEX Foundation Portal linked to this Website.
 Our Cookies Banner Provider is One Trust.
-For the Cookies Policies, relating to the CILEX Law School, CILEX Regulation, IoP (Institute of Paralegals) and PPR (Professional Paralegal Register) websites, please follow the link to the Cookies Policy via their website.
+For the Cookies Policies, relating to the CILEX Law School and CILEX Regulation Websites, please follow the link to the Cookies Policy via their Website.

 2. About Cookies

-In relation with Cookies, CILEX is committed to ensuring that we:
+In relation to Cookies, CILEX is committed to ensuring that we:

 • Notify people that the Cookies are there,